GitTools/GitVersion/docs/input/docs/reference/configuration.md

 [prevent-increment-of-merged-branch-version](#prevent-increment-of-merged-branch-version)
 and [tracks-release-branches](#tracks-release-branches).

-### label-prefix
+### tag-prefix

 A regular expression which is used to trim Git tags before processing (e.g., v1.0.0).
 The default value is `[vV]`.

 ### version-in-branch-pattern